sadiksa/installkubernetes/README.md

+# Install K8s With Kubespray Pipeline
+The target of the pipeline is to automate the deployment of a Kubernetes cluster on target machines using Kubespray.

 # Table of Contents
+- Variables
 - Install Dependencies
 - Set up SSH Access for All Nodes
 - Disable Firewall
 - Clone and Prepare Kubespray
 - Set up Kubespray Inventory
 - Deploy Kubernetes with Kubespray

+# Variables
+The following variables need to be set in the pipeline YAML file:
+- clusternamevar: The name of your Kubernetes cluster.
+Replace 'product1kubernetes' with your cluster name.
+- ipsvar: The IP addresses of your nodes.
+Replace '157.230.121.63 138.68.100.202' with your IP addresses.
+- vmprivatekey: The private SSH key used to access your nodes.
+Replace the provided key with your private key.
+- vmpassphrase: The passphrase for your private SSH key.
+Replace 'digitalocean' with your passphrase.

 # Install Dependencies
 ```console